Security-Onion-Solutions/securityonion-docs/FAQ.rst

     sudo so-pcap-agent-restart

-I'm running the Security Onion 12.04.5 ISO image and Chromium crashes and/or displays a black screen.
+Why does Chromium display a black screen and/or crash?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a known issue with certain versions of VMware.
 You can either:

 -  go into the VM configuration and disable 3D in the video adapter
    OR
--  upgrade the VM hardware level (may require upgrading to a new version
+-  upgrade the VM hardware level (may require upgrading to a new version of VMware)
-   of VMware)

 Why does Bro log ``Failed to open GeoIP database`` and ``Fell back to GeoIP Country database``?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~